durfee/durfee.github.io/_posts/2015-12-14-entrepreneurship.md

 Perhaps it’s because I’m socially inept on a level that would make introverts feel comfortable, but I passionately believe that being an innovator requires as much care as being in a relationship.
 You’re probably thinking, that’s all well and good, but those two things are most certainly not the same thing.
 Come on, get your shit together.
 Bear with me.

-### A RELATIONSHIP CAN BE BROKEN DOWN INTO FIVE PHASES
+### A relationship can be broken down into five phases

 1. You connect with someone on an emotional or physical level.